acceleratedmaterials/Astar_AMDworkshop_demo/README.md

     * Windows
         * Launch `Anaconda Prompt`
         * Type `git clone https://github.com/acceleratedmaterials/AMDworkshop_demo.git` and press enter
+            * If the above command fails with error message `'git' is not recognized ...`, you need to      install `git`.
+One option is to use `conda` to install `git`: issue `conda install -c anaconda git` in the prompt.
+Alternatively, check [here](https://git-scm.com/download/win) on installation instructions for `git` on Windows)
         * Type `cd AMDworkshop_demo` and press enter

     * MacOS, Linux